chevron-left

 Physical wellbeing

-Physical wellbeing is central to an employees’ ability to perform — inside and outside of work.
-Physically healthy employees take less sick days, are able to fully participate in the professional and social activities associated with work, and feel better prepared.
+Physical wellbeing is central to an employee’s ability to perform, inside and outside work.
+Physically healthy employees take fewer sick days, can fully participate in the professional and social activities associated with work, and feel better prepared.

-With so many temptations to live an unhealthy life — junk food on every corner, gym memberships costing an arm and a leg, and office hours that encourage a sedentary lifestyle, can all contribute to poor physical health among your staff.
+There are many temptations that lead to an unhealthy lifestyle, such as junk food on every corner, expensive gym memberships, and long sedentary office hours.
+These factors can all contribute to poor physical health among your staff.

-Assuming all employees want to be physically healthier, but lack either the motivation or the tools to be able to improve it, you should implement steps that help with these.
+Assume that all employees want to be physically healthier but lack the motivation or tools to improve.
+To address this, implement steps that support their health and well-being.
 For example:

 • Supply healthy snacks/lunches at the office